LIBREhub/fiber-coupled-laser-illumination/rosca.md

 Taking into consideration the above, both internal and external threads were designed that were compatible with optical parts that use the 1.035"-40TPI thread, using the OnShape software.

-In case compatibility with the 1.035"-40TPI thread is required, you can download the models with new thread in STL format in a single zipfile file [3D Models Threads](docu/modelsthread.zip).
+In case compatibility with the 1.035"-40TPI thread is required, you can download the models with thread in STL format in a single zipfile file [3D Models Threads](docu/modelsthread.zip).
 You can also download each part with 1.035"-40TPI thread separately: [adaptadorfibra-TL], [anillo-TL], [difusor-TL], [tubo-TL], [tubolente-TL].